LackOfUsernameIdeas/PortfolioWebsite/README.md

 npm run serve
 ```

-Serves the contents of `out/` locally via `serve`, useful for sanity-checking the static export before pushing.
+Serves the contents of `out/` locally via `serve`, useful for testing the static export before pushing.